 - if insurance is accepted, you don’t need to wait for reimbursement

 - the first session is 50 percent off

 - some therapists are more expensive than other services

-Best for military and veteran couples: Our Relationship
+Best for military and veterans couples

 - Who it’s best for: couples who don’t want to spend a lot of money

 - Why we chose it: you can work with a coach or at your own pace in a program

 Our Relationship offers online self-help programs.
 While these programs aren’t technically therapy, results show that working through the resources with your partner can be just as effective as in-person marriage counseling.

 This website offers specific programs geared toward heterosexual couples, same-gender couples, military and veteran couples, and individuals.
 Most programs take 1 to 2 months to complete.
 You can also schedule calls with a coach via Zoom or phone.
 Your coach will help you apply everything you’ve learned during your program.